 Steps to Clean Bronze Flatware:

-- After washing, dry each piece immediately with a clean, soft cloth.
+- Rinse each item thoroughly, then dry it immediately with a soft cloth.

 Additional Tips and Ideas